Carers' Guide to Attendance Allowance

 They have needed that help for at least six months (unless terminally ill, in which case ‘special rules’ may apply).

 If the person we care for lives in a care home, and care is funded by the local authority, then it’s unlikely they will be eligible for Attendance Allowance.
-However, if they privately fund all of their care costs, then they may still apply for Attendance Allowance.
+But, if they privately fund all of their care costs, then they may still apply for Attendance Allowance.

 If the person we are caring for is in receipt of Attendance Allowance, then as their carer we may be eligible for Carer's Credit.
 Find out if you're eligible using our speedy checker tool.